moreonion/campaignion/campaignion_tracking/package/README.md

 1. 'submission': fired on thank you page
 2. 'opt-in': fired on thank you page if the submission contains opt-ins

+On multi-step forms, there is also

+1. 'draftBegin': fired after completing the first form step
+2. 'draftContinue': fired on all consecutive form steps

 ### Donation

 1. 'setDonationProduct': after choosing 'amount', 'interval' and 'currency'